CAAPIM/Microgateway/README.md

        --data @Gatewayfile
   ```

-- Now, verify that your API is exposed:
+- Now, verify that your API is exposed (by listing all published APIs):

   ```
   curl --insecure --user "admin:password" https://localhost/quickstart/1.0/services